-Policy Potential Implementation Frameworks Lead Agencies SA Objective Indicator Target Strategic Outcome Air Quality Strategy.
-Community Safety Plan.
-Joint Minerals and Waste DPDs.
-Planning Obligations SPD.
-Residential Design Guide SPD. % of new residential development within 30 minutes' public transport time of a GP, a hospital, a primary school, a secondary school, areas of employment and a major retail centre.
-(C.I.)
+Policy Potential Implementation Frameworks Lead Agencies SA Objective Indicator Target Strategic Outcome Police Architectural Liaison Officer. % of new residential development within 30 minutes' public transport time of a GP, a hospital, a primary school, a secondary school, areas of employment and a major retail center.
+(C.I.) set out in the LDS.
 100%.
-(L.I.) climate change and improve the quality and security of the environment for current and future generations.
+(L.I.) development and regeneration schemes, helping to tackle climate change and improve the quality and security of the environment for current and future generations.
 Reduction in CO2 emissions per capita.
 (N.I.)
 To meet the 1.25% annual reduction targets (measured as an average reduction over 5 years). % of homes constructed to Sustainable Homes Code Levels.
 (L.I.)
 100% Level 3 to2013; 100% Code Level 4 2014 onwards.
 Buildings constructed to Building Research Establishment Environmental Assessment Method standards.
 100% 'Very Good' up to 2013; 100% 'Excellent' 2014 onwards.
-Number and % of Listed Buildings at Risk (all grades).
-To reduce the number of Listed Buildings at Risk (All Grades) by 25% over the life of the plan (to 2024) Core Strategy Policy 4 Economic Regeneration.
+Core Strategy Policy 4 Economic Regeneration.
 Regeneration DPD.
 Regeneration Strategy.
 Determining Planning Applications.
 Commercial Improvement Study.
 SBC.
 Developers.
 Private Businesses.
 Landowners.
 SA1,2,4, 10 Adoption of DPDs and SPDs set out in the LDS.
 Take up of employment land.
 (C.I.)
 Overall Employment Rate.
-In line with the dates schedule set out in the LDS.
+(NI151) In line with the dates schedule set out in the LDS.
 Annual average of 13 ha.
 74.1% by 2010/1.1 A vibrant economy which is attracting investment and achieving business growth.
 Core Strategy Policy 5 Town Centres.
 Regeneration DPD.
 Regeneration Strategy.
 Determining Planning Applications.
-Commercial Improvement SBC.
+Commercial Improvement Study.
+Town Centre Action SBC.
 Developers.
 Private Businesses.
 Landowners.
 Retailers.
-SA1,2,4 (NI151) Adoption of DPDs and SPDs.
-Stockton town centre in the top 100 retail destinations In line with the dates schedule set out in the LDS.
+Town Centre Managers.
+SA1,2,4 Adoption of DPDs and SPDs.
+Stockton town centre in the top 100 retail destinations nationally.
+In line with the dates schedule set out in the LDS.
 By 2020.
 Vital and viable town centres which offer a range of quality retail and other town centre uses.

-&lt;sup>13 C. I. Core Indicator for the Annual Monitoring Report.
+C. I. Core Indicator for the Annual Monitoring Report.
 N. I. National Indicator.